Set up the tutorial data and initialize a Data Context¶

 great_expectations/ directory structure¶

-great_expectations/ directory will contain all of the important components of a local Great Expectations deployment:
+great_expectations/ directory will contain all of the important components of a local Great Expectations deployment.
+This is what the directory structure looks like:

 great_expectations.ymlcontains the main configuration of your deployment.